Cy Twombly

 65.5 x 51.7cm

-• When words are hard to find, making art can serve either as a symbolic jumping-off point for speech to emerge or as a way for the artwork itself to communicate.
+When words are hard to find, making art can serve either as a symbolic jumping-off point for speech to emerge or as a way for the artwork itself to communicate.

 What is specific to art therapy is how art materials can generate neurological associations through tactile, sensory, and perceptual inputs.
-For example, for some people, grey lead pencils on paper can calm a hyper-aroused nervous system due to the dry, hard, colorless, and often less-tactile nature of the medium.
+For example, for some people, grey lead pencils on paper can calm a hyper-aroused nervous system due to the dry, hard, colourless, and often less-tactile nature of the medium.
 In contrast, wet clay can help a person reconnect with their body through its strong sensory and tactile properties.

 Art therapy integrates each individual’s unique relationship to words and creative expression.

-Please note that, because art is highly personal, I do not interpret artwork.
+Please note that, because art is personal, I do not interpret artwork.
 Instead, I focus on creating a space for expression and exploration.

 Monash University, 2025 - Ongoing